[Copilot Studio] I tried distributing a generated Word report as a download link via a flow

 1. What This Article Verifies

-In Part 9, I created a prompt tool called "KPI Report Merge (Word)" that inserts values into placeholders in a Word template.
+In the 9th installment, I created a prompt tool called "KPI Report Insertion (Word)" that inserts values into the placeholders of a Word template.

-Specifically, I verify the following flow on an actual device:
+Specifically, I verify the following flow on actual hardware.

 - Create an agent flow and save the prompt tool's output to OneDrive